efrecon/primer/README.md

 The `docker` installation step can do much more.
-It is for example able to register at a Docker registry for one (the caller) or some seleted users, and would install Docker directly using the official installation [script][install] on other distributions.
+It is for example able to register at a Docker registry for one (the caller) or some seleted users, and would install Docker directly using the official installation [script][install-docker] on other distributions.
 The script, as it is downloaded from the Internet, will be checked for integrity and on Debian derivatives the GPG signature of the official Docker repository that it adds to the system will be validated.
 Provided you have an account at gitlab.com, the following would install Docker in an ubuntu container instead, and login the main user (again `root` in the case of a container) at gitlab (you will have to provide your credentials!).
 Note the default is to verify the commit signature of the Docker installation script against the one hard-coded into the `docker.sh` implementation.
 If the official Docker script changes, the `docker` step in `primer` will fail.

 ```shell
 docker run \